dalegaspi/rps-bot/README.md

 # rps-bot-go
-A bot written for a hackathon from a decade ago.
+A bot written for a hackathon from 2013.